 I contribute to my department, university, and discipline by taking on leadership positions in my Graduate Student Association, serving as a discussant and presider at conferences, and maintaining active membership in professional academic organizations.
 I have also organized conferences and workshops on topics such as active learning and inclusive teaching.
 As an advocate and public sociologist, I volunteer with community organizations in order to engage with audiences beyond the academy.
 You can learn more about my service work here.

 I strive for excellence in every aspect of my work through pursuing opportunities in advanced education and training.
-In recognition of my commitment to teaching, I was awarded a fellowship allowing me to spend a year designing and teaching my own undergraduate course at Cornell.
+In recognition of my commitment to teaching, I was awarded a fellowship allowing me to spend a year creating my own undergraduate course at Cornell.
 I have also been selected for multiple national and local awards designed to support my professional development in teaching.
-Prior to my graduate studies, I was awarded a Fulbright Fellowship during which I spent a year in Montenegro teaching English at the college-level.
+Prior to my graduate studies, I was awarded a Fulbright Fellowship during which I spent a year teaching at a university in Montenegro.
 You can learn more about my professional development and accomplishments here.

 If you are a student enrolled in one of my courses, please visit my teaching website.